Guatemala City

 Weather

-Guatemala City experiences a subtropical highland climate with warm days and cool evenings.
-The average temperature ranges from 16°C to 25°C (61°F to 77°F) throughout the year.
-The city’s rainy season typically occurs from May to October, with the most precipitation in September.
+Guatemala City experiences a temperate climate with temperatures ranging from 16°C to 24°C (61°F to 75°F) throughout the year.
+The rainy season typically occurs from May to October, with September being the wettest month.
+Humidity levels are moderate, and air quality can vary in urban areas.

 Language